 The division of Americans into the privileged and the historically disadvantaged/underrepresented should have no place in government policy.
 People who enact such programs should be let go or reassigned.
 No more identity politics in the agency.

 Second, the new administration must review the current accreditors, those bodies charged with evaluating and authorizing educational institutions.
-Schools don’t qualify as schools and the degrees they award aren’t valid unless they have undergone an accreditation process and passed the tests.
+Schools don’t qualify as schools, and the degrees they award aren’t valid unless they have undergone an accreditation process and passed the tests.

 Accreditors ensure that the mission of the institution is legitimate and that its practices inside and outside the classroom are aligned with that mission.
 The problem at the present time is that accreditors have inserted identity politics into their criteria.
 They ask schools about their diversity plans; they want to know what institutions are doing to foster an inclusive climate.
 Schools are forced to comply—their survival depends upon a positive score.
 What the new administration must do is require accreditors to expunge identity criteria from their measurements.
 Or, the new leadership must authorize new accreditors who eschew woke yardsticks in their reviews of institutions.
 Conservative institutions should have a choice of accreditors who do not coerce them to abandon their conservatism.

-Third, as has been often observed, enrollments in classical education schools at the primary and secondary levels have been exploding in the last 10 years.
+Third, as has been often observed, enrollments in classical education schools at the primary and secondary levels have been exploding in the past 10 years.
 Single schools and small networks of schools have opened and found that demand far exceeds supply.
-Applications have increased, waiting lists have swelled.
+Applications have increased, and waiting lists have swelled.
 As students in those schools have passed through and graduated, many have wanted to continue their study of the classics and Western civilization at the next level.

 Classical education would be a focus in the same way that the Department of Education and the cultural agencies have in the past supported educational programs that affirm identity politics.